bik1979/GetData_courseProject/CodeBook.md

 have been wether replaced with points if found in the middle of a name, or removed if found at the end of a variable name.

+  Finally, an important detail to remark is that, whereas the original dataset provides a set of measurements along time, sampled in fixed-width sliding windows, the final dataset delivered in this project takes the mean values of each of the variables for each activity and for each subject.
+Therefore, the number of rows and also the size of the dataset is considerably reduced compared to the initial dataset.

-  Besides these measurements, the final dataset provides two additional columns:
+  Besides the values of the above estimated features, the final dataset provides two additional columns:

 * activity, contains a descriptive name for the activity beeing performed by the subject.
 Can be one of the following: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS,